-Since the EstQF level descriptions are identical to the EQF level descriptions, the centre of gravity of the referencing process is shifted to assignment of the EstQF levels to the types of qualifications.
-Therefore assigning appropriate EstQF levels to the types of qualifications and including the state recognised qualifications into the EstQF have to follow the principles and criteria formulated in the Executive Summary.
+Since the EstQF level descriptions are identical to the EQF level descriptions, the centre of gravity of the referencing process is shifted to assigning of the EstQF levels to a qualification.
+Therefore, assigning appropriate EstQF levels to the qualifications and including the state recognised qualifications into the EstQF have to follow the principles and criteria formulated in p.1.2.

-Chapter 3 explains how the aforementioned principles have been implemented in assigning EstQF level to the types of general education qualifications, VET qualifications, higher education qualifications and occupational qualifications, and in including the corresponding qualifications into the EstQF.
+Chapter 3 explains how the aforementioned principles have been implemented in assigning EstQF level to the general education qualifications, VET qualifications, higher education qualifications and occupational qualifications, and in including the corresponding qualifications into the EstQF.
 Also, ensuring the quality of these processes for the different types of qualifications is described.

 EstQF is the central part of the Estonian qualifications system.
-Three important processes take place in the qualifications system, the quality of which determines the efficiency and reliability of the whole system:
+Four important processes take place in the qualifications system, the quality of which determines the efficiency and reliability of the whole system:

-- Development of qualification standards (framework standards for types of qualifications, occupational qualifications standards, national curricula); - Referencing types of qualifications to the EstQF; - Assessment of persons' competence.
+- Development of qualification standards (framework standards for types of qualifications, occupational qualifications standards, national curricula); - Assigning the EstQF levels to qualifications; - Including qualifications into the EstQF; - Assessment of persons' competence.